La5te2/ChessAI/Eleginus.md

 A PGN `FEN` header supplies $x_0$ when present; otherwise, $x_0$ is the standard initial state.

-Each preprocessing run selects exactly one target source for the entire dataset.
-Result mode derives every target from the completed game result, while annotation mode derives targets from comments and neutral defaults.
-For a game ending at terminal state $x_T$, result supervision uses
+Each preprocessing run selects one of two target sources for the entire dataset: completed game results or numerical PGN comments.
+If game results are selected, a game ending at terminal state $x_T$ defines the target at ply $t$ by

 $$
 R_t=g(x_T,c_{x_t})
 \in\left\{0,\frac12,1\right\}.
 $$

 The target is complemented when the side to move changes from one color to the other.
-Result mode retains games whose PGN result is `1-0`, `0-1` or `1/2-1/2`.
+Games with PGN result `1-0`, `0-1` or `1/2-1/2` are admitted when game results provide the targets.

-In annotation mode, a comment attached to move $a_{t-1}$ describes the resulting state $x_t$.
+If numerical comments are selected, a comment attached to move $a_{t-1}$ describes the resulting state
+$x_t$.
 The first standalone decimal, with an optional sign, is interpreted as a pawn evaluation $s_t$ from White's perspective.
 It is converted to the side-to-move perspective by

 $$
 \widehat s_t=